roman-right/beanie-index-demo/articles/eng.md

         ]
 ```

 I appended the `GEOSPHERE` index to the `geo` field.
 Now, to find the surrounded places I will use the `aggregate` method.
-Let's assume I'm staying on the Alexanderplatz with coordinates [13.413305998382263, 52.52203686798391] and I want to find the places in a distance of 1 kilometer:
+Suppose I am at Alexanderplatz with coordinates [13.413305998382263, 52.52203686798391] and I want to find the places in a distance of 1 kilometer:

 ```python
 point = GeoObject(coordinates=[13.413305998382263, 52.52203686798391])